RxLaboratory/DuBlast-Maya/README.md

 ## Installation

-*DuBlast* should work with either *Python 2.x* or *Python 3.x*.
-For now, it works only on *Windows*, but making it work on *Linux* should be easy.
+For now, *DuBlast* works only on *Windows*, but making it work on *Linux* should be easy.

 - Download the [latest release](https://github.com/RxLaboratory/DuMAF_DuBlast/releases).
-- Unzip all the files to one of the Maya plug-ins folder.
+- Unzip all the files and folders to one of the Maya plug-ins folder, like:
     `C:\Users\YourName\Documents\maya\plug-ins\`
 - In the Maya Plug-in Manager, click the *Refresh* button, then enable *DuBlast* by checking the *Loaded* box.
 You'll probably want to check the *Auto load* box too...